Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation: Notation, notions and main results

 The geometric meaning of theorem \ref{teo3.2} is the following: given a regular curve \bb \gamma(x)=(x,0,u_0(x)),\quad u_0\in H^4(\R), \ee let $\Gamma:=\{\gamma(x),\,x\in\R\}$.
 Then we can uniquely determine a solution $u(x,t)$ of the CH equation such that $\Gamma\subseteq\overline{\Gr(u))}$, where

 and $\overline{\Gr(u)}$ denotes the closure of $\Gr(u)$.

-Even though the existence of the forms \eqref{2.2.2} over a domain ${\cal S}\neq\emptyset$ is a necessary condition for endowing ${\cal S}$ with the structure of a PSS, it is not sufficient, since the condition $\omega_1\wedge\omega_2\neq0$ is fundamental for such, and theorem \ref{teo3.2} says nothing about it.
+Even though the existence of the forms \eqref{2.2.2} over a domain ${\cal S}\neq\emptyset$ is a necessary condition for endowing\footnote{By endowing ${\cal S}$ with a PSS structure we mean that the restriction of $u$ to ${\cal S}$ is such that the one forms satisfies the conditions for defining a PSS.} ${\cal S}$ with the structure of a PSS, it is not sufficient, since the condition $\omega_1\wedge\omega_2\neq0$ is fundamental for such, and theorem \ref{teo3.2} says nothing about it.